 The accompanying financial statements of Unilever United States, Inc. represent the separate (nonconsolidated) financial statements of the Company pursuant to the exemption afforded under paragraph 4a of International Financial Reporting Standard ("IFRS") 10 - Consolidated Financial Statements.
 Accordingly, the accompanying financial statements are separate financial statements of the UNUS Group.
-The Company's ultimate parents, Unilever N.V. and Unilever PLC, issue publicly available consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
-These statements are available at Unilever N.V.
-Investor Relations Department, Weena 455, PO Box 760, 3000 DK Rotterdam, The Netherlands.
+The Company's ultimate parent, Unilever PLC, issues publicly available consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+These statements can be downloaded from www.unilever.com/investor-relations/annual-report-and-accounts.